ClaudiaMV/vader_sentiment_claudia/README.md

-# vader_sentiment_claudia
-VADER analysis over autobiographical narrations
-File Structure
+## File Structure

-Input file: all_participants_raw_text.csv
+**Input file:** all_participants_raw_text.csv

 The CSV file must include a column named text containing the text data for sentiment analysis.

-Output file: vader_analysis.csv
+**Output file**: vader_analysis.csv

 The output file is saved in the same directory as the script and includes sentiment scores and labels for each text entry.

-Script Details
+## Script Details

-Working Directory:
-The script automatically sets the working directory to:
+**Working Directory**: The script automatically sets the working directory to: /Users/claudiamoralesvaliente/Library/CloudStorage/OneDrive-TheUniversityofWesternOntario/PhD/Study 2/Python/VADER

-/Users/claudiamoralesvaliente/Library/CloudStorage/OneDrive-TheUniversityofWesternOntario/PhD/Study 2/Python/VADER

-Ensure the input file is located in this directory.

-Main Steps:
+## Main Steps:

-Load the dataset from all_participants_raw_text.csv.
+- Load the dataset from all_participants_raw_text.csv.

-Check for the presence of the text column.
+- Check for the presence of the text column.

-Analyze sentiment for each text entry using VADER.
+- Analyze sentiment for each text entry using VADER.

-Extract and save individual sentiment scores (neg, neu, pos, compound).
+- Extract and save individual sentiment scores (neg, neu, pos, compound).

-Classify the overall sentiment into Positive, Negative, or Neutral.
+- Classify the overall sentiment into Positive, Negative, or Neutral.

-Save the results to vader_analysis.csv.
+- Save the results to vader_analysis.csv.